sryze/wirebug/README.md

 ![Screenshot](screenshot.png)

 **Note:** Wirebug needs root permissions to write to the `system.adb.tcp.port` property as well as to restart the ADB daemon.
-Thus it will work only with rooted devices.
+If the `su` command is not available it will only be able to reflect the current debugging status in the notification area but not change it (may be still be useful in case you use `abd tcpip`).